 Hiring an accountant

 Real estate professionals — particularly the full-time, high-earning ones — are often unaware of cash flow because they don’t personally manage their books.
-Or if they use an accountant or tax pro, they can be surprised by how low their profits are or surprised by a large tax bill.
+Even when they use an accountant or tax pro, they can often end up surprised by how low their profits are or surprised by a large tax bill.

-In Kristen’s case, after the first year, she switched to using an accountant who specializes in self-employed professionals, specifically real estate agents.
+After her first year in real estate, Kristen switched to using an accountant who specializes in self-employed professionals, specifically real estate agents.
 She keeps in regular touch with him, asking for advice on individual receipts as needed.
 “I have created a corporation for my business and he has advised me a lot on that.
 He’s the one who files and I sign off on everything.”

 For those starting out, QuickBooks Self-Employed is an easy way to manage receipts and budgets, even file quarterly taxes, if the cost of an accountant isn’t in the budget.

-Four years in, Kristen has learned a lot.
-Moving all her documentation for expenses to online platforms versus keeping paper receipts is just one part.
+Now, more than 5 years later, Kristen has learned a lot.
+Moving all her documentation for expenses to cloud based platforms versus keeping paper receipts is just one part.
 Living and working in NYC, she often gets to appointments via Uber or cabs.
 She says it’s something she wishes she spent less on, preferring to spend more on marketing.